nihiser/code-challenge-reactjs/README.md

-This was originally for an interview code challenge, and am now using it for showcase where my current skills are and what new technologies I am learning.
+This was originally for an interview code challenge that I am now using it for continuous learning.

+### Tech stack

+- React w/ Hooks (16.9) (TypeScript in the future, I am currently using `prop-types`)
+- SCSS
+- Apollo / GraphQL

 # TODO
 - [ ] Breakup business logic